 In 1907 the original building of East Bend was built on the current location (3300N & 700E).
 By the mid 1930s and 1940s there was large congregation of worshipers here.
 The current building has undergone several different additions and upgrades over the years - from a basement being added, to the current sanctuary being built, to the offices to the north.
 The latest improvement was the addition of playground equipment in 2012.

 East Bend has always had a heart for mission and outreach.
 We have supported missionaries around the globe over the years.
 In addition to this, East Bend has helped to plant several churches in the area, including the Dewey Community Church, the Arthur Mennonite Church, and First Mennonite Church in Urbana, IL.

 God has a way of working good out of difficult situations.
-In 1952 there as a painful split in the East Bend Congregation.
-Approximately 200 people left the congregation here and started attending the Gibson City Bible Church.
-Today, the Bible Church is a thriving ministry.
-Even in the midst of adversity and pain, God works!
+In 1952 there was a painful split in the East Bend Congregation.
+Approximately 200 people left the East Bend congregation and started attending the Gibson City Bible Church.
+We are thankful that the Bible Church is a thriving church and that even in the midst of adversity and pain, God works!

-Today, East Bend continues to seek to be faithful to God’s call!
+Today, East Bend continues to seek to be faithful to our Lord Jesus' wisdom and guidance!

 To find out more about East Bend: